“Life’s most persistent and urgent question is, What are you doing for others?” ~ Martin Luther King Jr

-Bridges for Kids is an individual mentoring program that matches trained adult volunteers with children, ages 5-12, who live in stressful home situations.
+Bridges for Kids is an individual mentoring program that matches a trained adult volunteer with youth, ages 5-12, who are looking for a trusted adult to help them succeed.
 The mentor meets with the child once a week.
-Mentors provide the one-on-one attention so crucial to building self-esteem in children.
+Mentors provide the one-on-one attention so crucial to building self-esteem in our local youth.
 In addition, they offer enrichment activities designed to increase the child’s self-confidence, resiliency skills and background knowledge.
 Activities range from cooking nutritious meals at the YWCA to sledding in Beaudry Park.
 The importance of education is stressed, as is healthy exercises, creative outlets, and new experiences such as museums and sporting events.
-The program provides monthly family activities for all enrolled families as well as assistance with school supplies.
+The program provides monthly family activities for all enrolled families as well as assistance with school supplies, holiday dinners and gifts.

 To enroll your child in Bridges for Kids please stop by the front desk for an application or download one here.
 Bridges for Kids Enrollment Form

 To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least 1 year with the child, and attend training.
 If you would like to be a mentor download the application here.
 Mentor Application

 For questions about Bridges for Kids email: firstname.lastname@example.org